 A number of international students are now studying in USA.
 The international students studying in USA are very good as they are given a chance to work for certain period.
 Finding a job after graduation is not an easy process for international students.

 They should plan their job search so as to not waste time and find proper jobs for them.
 Here are some tips that will help international students with this process.

-Consider these Factors for Job Search Opportunities for International Students:
+Consider these Factors for Opportunities for Searching Jobs for International Students:

 Explore the best job opportunities

 Employment opportunities for international students are limited.
 Firstly you need to explore the job opportunities best for you.
 Searching for available jobs in the United States can be challenging for international students.
 It is not an easy for companies as well to hire international students.
 The cost of employing a foreign student is typically higher than that of hiring an American student.
 Therefore, many companies hesitate in hiring international workers.
-Especially after the current news of H1B visa reform or immigration reform by Donald Trump the number of companies hiring international workers whether on H1B or OPT/CPT may decrease.
+Especially after the current news of H1B visa reform by Donald Trump the number of companies hiring international workers whether on H1B or OPT/CPT may decrease.

 Rules and Regulations

 Being an international student keep a track of rules and regulations that affect your employment status in the United States – both as a graduate and after graduation.
 For on campus employment university rules may vary a bit so you need to check the rules to apply for on campus.
 Off campus employments i.e. OPT and CPT has also different rules and you need to follow all the rules and become prepared and you will feel confident when applying for jobs.

 Find the correct locations